catebarry/explainable-techniques/README.md

 # explainable-technqiues
 AIPI 590 - XAI | Assignment 2: Explainable Techiques I - ML Court

-We are investigating a real-world AI decision and arguing either for or against its validity using explainable AI (XAI) techniques such as SHAP, LIME, or Anchors.
-This notebook contains an individual analysis, and later we'll collaborate to craft and deliver a compelling group case.
+We are investigating a real-world AI decision and arguing either for or against its validity using explainable AI (XAI) techniques, such as SHAP, LIME, or Anchors.
+In this case, I'll be exploring a breast cancer misclassification from the prosecution side.

-I have been assigned Case 2: Breast Cancer Misclassification 🟥 Prosecution